DeisData/deisdata.github.io/docs/source/shell/pipes-filters.rst

 -----------------------------

--  ``cat`` is the concatentate (join together) command that prints the contents of files one after another
+-  ``cat`` is the concatentate (join together) command that prints the contents of files one after another.
 -  ``less`` displays a screenful of the file and then stops.
-You can go forward one screenful by pressingthe spacebar, or back one by pressing B and Q to quit.
+You can go forward one screenful by pressing the spacebar, or back one by pressing B and Q to quit.
 -  ``head`` shows the first few lines of a file.
 For example, ``head -n 5`` will show the first 5 lines.
--  ``tail`` shows the last few lines of a file
+-  ``tail`` shows the last few lines of a file.
--  ``cut`` removes or cuts out certain sections of each line in a file
+-  ``cut`` removes or cuts out certain sections of each line in a file.

-   -  ``-d`` option specifies a delimeter
+   -  ``-d`` option specifies a delimiter.
-   -  ``-f`` option specifies the column for extraction
+   -  ``-f`` option specifies the column for extraction.

--  ``uniq`` filters out adjecent matching lines in a file.
+-  ``uniq`` filters out adjacent matching lines in a file.

 Piping Commands Together
 ------------------------